nodenwwsfww/geo-app/README.md

 - Nest.js & MySQL & Python Scripts (for working with json maps)

 You can find lastest JSON Data in folder "data"

+TODO:
+- Write documentation for API on Swagger
+- Write unit tests for Frontend and backend API